DavidFirth/pdftoast.py/README.md

 The two applications that have emerged in my own work are the following.

-1. Discussing a paper with students or colleagues, using a landscape-oriented screen to display the paper (online, or on my desk, or with a projector).
-The landscape-oriented PDF made by `pdftoast.py` makes much better use of the screen space, with no scrolling and with page numbers always visible.
-2. Uploading a paper to a tablet device for reading and/or annotation, with text still displayed at a decent size and with no scrolling needed.
-In fact, writing this script was motivated by my having started to play with a _reMarkable 2_ tablet, whose e-ink display makes scrolling a severe annoyance due to its constant refreshing of the screen while scrolling.
+1. Uploading a paper to a _reMarkable 2_ or similar tablet device for reading and/or annotation, with text displayed at a good size and with no scrolling needed.
+In fact, writing this script was motivated by my having started to play with a _reMarkable 2_, whose e-ink display makes scrolling a severe annoyance due to its constant refreshing of the screen while scrolling.
 I now find reading and annotating PDFs on the _reMarkable 2_ much easier --- fun, even! --- when the PDF has been processed by `pdftoast.py` and is viewed in landscape mode on the tablet.
 On the _reMarkable 2_, that view of a document has the text at a size that's slightly bigger than it would be in a printed copy of the paper.
 And the right margin gives enough space, still, for short annotations --- with space for longer annotations still available by scrolling.
 (All testing on the _reMarkable 2_ has been done with that tablet's software version 3.16.)
+2. Discussing a paper with students or colleagues, using a landscape-oriented screen in presentation mode to display the paper (online, or on my desk, or with a projector).
+The landscape-oriented PDF made by `pdftoast.py` makes decent use of the screen space, with no scrolling and with page numbers always visible.

 ## Using the script